johnnymugs/self-talk/_randonotes.md

 #TODO
-- invoke crockford
-- invoke elliot
+- code examples in beginer are dumb and look like shit
+- block quotes need to be better

 - nice self walkthrough
 - maybe more about spiritual legacy
-- code examples in beginer are dumb and look like shit
-- block quotes need to be better

 # Self walk through